ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

   block that chain's `blocks` (to get the block containing the transaction data)
-- (finalized) the `tx_by_hash` tree (to get the block that contains the transaction) and then `block_by_height` tree (to get the block containing the transaction data), if the transaction is not in any non-finalized chain
+- (finalized) the `tx_by_hash` tree (to get the block that contains the transaction) and then `block_header_by_height` tree (to get the block containing the transaction data), if the transaction is not in any non-finalized chain

 ### `Request::Block(block::Hash)`
 [request-block]: #request-block